Municue

 Approved$60K

-#17The city is authorizing acquisition of two drainage easements and a temporary construction easement from St. Thomas Aquinas Catholic Parish near Alderson Street and Martel Avenue in exchange for additional storm drainage engineering design services valued up to $310,628.50, along with a Participation and Funding Agreement for the parish to fund additional construction improvements to its property.
+#17Authorization to acquire two drainage easements and a temporary construction easement near Alderson Street and Martel Avenue for the Alderson 3700 Storm Drainage Improvement Project from St. Thomas Aquinas Catholic Parish, in exchange for engineering design services valued up to $310,628.50, along with a Participation and Funding Agreement for additional Parish-benefitting improvements to be funded by the Parish.

 Approved$311K

-#18Authorizes a new professional services contract with Lockwood, Andrews & Newnam, Inc. to provide engineering services for flood management and storm drainage improvements at three locations, funded by the 2025 Certificates of Obligation Fund.
+#18Authorizes a new professional services contract with Lockwood, Andrews & Newnam, Inc. for engineering services for flood management and storm drainage improvements at three locations, not to exceed $880,782.00, financed by 2025 Certificates of Obligation.

 Approved$881K

-#19The city is authorizing an emergency services contract with Advanced Pipe Repair, Inc. to rehabilitate two 48-inch diameter influent pipelines at the Central Wastewater Treatment Plant, funded through the Wastewater Construction Fund at a cost not to exceed $434,547.
+#19Emergency contract with Advanced Pipe Repair, Inc. to rehabilitate two 48-inch diameter influent pipelines at the Central Wastewater Treatment Plant, funded by the Wastewater Construction Fund.

 Approved$435K

-#20Approves a second supplemental agreement with Terracon Consultants, Inc. for additional engineering and architectural services covering roof and HVAC repairs/replacements and elevator system assessments at various water utility locations, increasing the contract by $229,000 to a new total of $2,165,480.
+#20Authorization of Supplemental Agreement No. 2 with Terracon Consultants, Inc. for additional engineering and architectural services covering roof and HVAC repairs/replacements and elevator assessments at various water utility locations, increasing the contract by $229,000 to a new total of $2,165,480.

 Approved$229KPending14 months

-#21Authorizes a third supplemental agreement to expand Garver, LLC's professional services contract for engineering work related to flood management and stormwater drainage improvements at two locations, increasing the contract ceiling by $585,628.50 to a new total of $1,385,358.50, funded by the 2017 General Obligation Bond Fund.
+#21Authorizes a third supplemental agreement to increase a professional services contract with Garver, LLC for additional engineering services for flood management and stormwater drainage improvements at two locations, increasing the contract from $799,730.00 to $1,385,358.50, financed by the 2017 General Obligation Bond Fund.

 Approved$586KPending4 months

-#22Authorizes a five-year cooperative purchasing agreement with Carahsoft Technology Corporation for maintenance and support of a flight information display system at Dallas aviation facilities, with one five-year renewal option, totaling not to exceed $5,079,018.72, funded through the Aviation Fund.
+#22Authorization of a five-year cooperative purchasing agreement with Carahsoft Technology Corporation for maintenance and support of a flight information display system for the Department of Aviation, with one optional five-year renewal, totaling up to $5,079,018.72.

 Approved$5.1MPending4 months

-#23Authorizes acceptance of a $30M TxDOT Regional Toll Revenue grant and $7.5M local match to construct a grade-separated 4-lane roadway with sidewalks and bicycle lanes on Herbert Street under the Union Pacific Railroad Line from Broadway Avenue to Commerce Street, with a total project cost of $37.5M through April 2028.
+#23Authorizes acceptance of a $30M TxDOT Regional Toll Revenue grant and a $7.5M local bond match to fund construction of a new grade-separated 4-lane roadway with sidewalks and bicycle lanes on Herbert Street beneath the Union Pacific Railroad line.

 Approved$7.5M

-#24Authorizes a Project Specific Agreement with Dallas County designating the City as lead agency to administer construction on Cockrell Hill Road from La Reunion Parkway to Singleton Boulevard, and establishes appropriations up to $4,799,895.91 in the Capital Projects Reimbursement Fund funded by county reimbursement.
+#24Authorize a Project Specific Agreement with Dallas County designating the City of Dallas as lead agency to administer construction on Cockrell Hill Road from La Reunion Parkway to Singleton Boulevard, with appropriations and reimbursement funds up to $4,799,895.91 in the Capital Projects Reimbursement Fund.

 Approved$4.8MPending8 months

-#25Authorizes a $2 million Project Specific Agreement with Dallas County for transportation improvements at intersections along Walnut Hill Lane and Skillman Street (Abrams Road to Audelia Road), with $950,000 net County participation and $1,000,000 City participation, plus a corresponding $950,000 appropriation increase.
+#25Authorizes a $2,000,000 Project Specific Agreement with Dallas County for transportation improvements at intersections along Walnut Hill Lane and Skillman Street (Abrams Road to Audelia Road), with $1,000,000 in County participation and $1,000,000 in City participation, and a $950,000 appropriation increase in the Transportation Special Projects Fund to receive net County funds.

 Approved$1.9M

-#26Authorizes termination of a 2017 intergovernmental agreement with Dallas County (Project No. 30226) for Cockrell Hill Road, to be replaced by a new agreement designating the City as lead agency to administer construction from La Reunion to Singleton Boulevard.
-No cost to the City.
+#26Authorization to terminate an existing intergovernmental Project Specific Agreement with Dallas County and enter a new agreement designating the City as lead agency to administer construction for Cockrell Hill Road from La Reunion to Singleton Boulevard, at no cost to the City.

 Approved